 View Helper - Partial¶

 The Partial view helper is used to render a specified template within its own variable scope.
 The primary use is for reusable template fragments with which you do not need to worry about variable name clashes.
-Additionally, they allow you to specify partial view scripts from specific modules.

 A sibling to the Partial, the PartialLoop view helper allows you to pass iterable data, and render a partial for each item.